qodeinvestments/Swan-Documentation/Database Maintenance/Daily Updation/README.md

 9. By default this code will generate the stock options data for today, but if you need to generate it for a specific date you will have to search IDLE in windows and open the 'Final.py' file and change the 'date' variable.

 ### Index Options Updation
-1. Open the jupyter and go to this path "C:\Data\Codes"
+1. Open cmd and type this command : "cd C:\Data\Codes" and press enter.
+2. Type "jupyter notebook" and press enter.
-2. Open "Index_Daily_Contracts.ipynb" file and run the code.
+3. Open "Index_Daily_Contracts.ipynb" file and run the code.
 1. [This code](https://github.com/qodeinvestments/Swan-Documentation/blob/main/Database%20Maintenance/Daily%20Updation/Codes/Index_Daily_Contracts.ipynb) is used to create daily continuous contracts for BankNifty, Nifty and FinNifty.
 2. The input will be a "Date".
 3. Continuous Contracts are created and stored in the standard format, example of which is - "BANKNIFTYMONTHLY-I40000CE".